bihor/fp_masterquiz/Documentation/Administrator/Index.rst

 - How can I rename or hide some fields in the Backend?

     See chapter “Configuration / Page TSConfig”.

+- How can I use routing / speaking urls?

+    See chapter “Configuration / Routing”.